Healthy Boundaries in Relationships: A Therapist’s Guide to Protecting Your Energy

 Romantic: No one is worth ditching your self-respect.
 Remember Bridesmaids?
 Annie keeps saying 'yes' to a man who offers her nothing, hoping one day he’ll finally care as much as she does.

-Family: You’re allowed to say no to guilt-trippy group texts and unsolicited advice (Gilmore Girls, anyone?).
+Family: You’re allowed to say no to demands for your time and energy, guilt-trippy group texts, and unsolicited advice (Gilmore Girls, anyone?).

 Friendships: Friends don't get 24/7 access to your emotional bandwidth (Like in Girls, where Marnie expects Hannah to drop everything at any time to tend to her drama, regardless of Hannah’s current drama overload).